-Thanks to AquaTech Swim in Alameda and Concord for sponsoring our guide to places to take East Bay preschoolers.
-These are fun activities and destinations for younger kids focused on the amazing indoor spaces and places because some days are rainy.
+Thanks to Kids Gym Berkeley for sponsoring our guide to places to take East Bay preschoolers.
+These are fun activities for toddlers focused on the amazing indoor spaces and places in the East Bay, because some days are rainy.
 Right?

 - Paint pottery at Color Me Mine, Alameda or Brushstrokes in Berkeley.
-I would make a huge coffee mug or four small mismatched snack plates signed by the artiste!
+Make a huge hot chocolate mug or four small mismatched snack plates signed by the artiste!

-- Make messy art!
-Kids as young as 18 months old can make art in the studio at MOCHA Open Studio in Oakland Thursday through Saturday between 10 am and 1 pm.
-Play with upcycled art materials at Sticky Art Lab in Berkeley.
+- Make art!
+Kids as young as 18 months old can make art in the studio at MOCHA Open Studio in Oakland Wednesday through Friday between 10am and 1pm.

 - Tour the Mrs Grossman’s Sticker factory (always call first) for a special adventure that ends with lots of free stickers.

-- Drink your coffee with a side order of play and kid-friendly classes at Perch Cafe on Grand Ave. or Rec Room Cafe near Ashby BART.
+- Drink your coffee with a side order of play and kid-friendly classes at Rec Room Cafe near Ashby BART.

 - Let #bouncefarm‘s inflated structures work their magic to entertain your tot while you play along or watch from the benches.
 Very clean.
 Open bounce is $10 per child.
 Schedule here.